 Become a Childcare Tutor in Further Education

 "Achieving my degree with distinction has given me a huge sense of pride, achievement and satisfaction.
 Most importantly it has given me the confidence to go ahead and progress to undergo the level 8 program.
-This in turn will open up even more possibilities personally and professionally”.
+This in turn will open up even more possibilities personally and professionally," she said.

 Work for a Government Agency

-You can work for government agencies or early years support bodies such ascounty childcare committeesetc.
-Roles with these organisations can vary from management and administration of services to monitoring of childcare and education settings?
-For instanceTuslaare currently advertising for an Early Years Inspector.
-In order to apply for the role you must have aLevel 8 degreeand 5 years’ work experience in a childcare setting.
+You can work for government agencies or early years support bodies such as county childcare committees etc. Roles with these organisations can vary from management and administration of services to monitoring of childcare and education settings.
+For instance, Tusla is currently advertising for an Early Years Inspector.
+In order to apply for the role, you must have a Level 8 degree and 5 years of work experience in a childcare setting.

-Obviously, for this role, the experience gained in a childcare setting is essential, however, the knowledge of best practice in childcare provision and management derived from the degree is crucial to effectively undertake this role.
+Obviously, for this role, the experience gained in a childcare setting is essential, however, the knowledge of best practices in childcare provision and management derived from the degree is crucial to effectively undertake this role.

 Engage in Postgraduate Study and Research

 “The master's is the icing on the cake!
-It allows you delve further into a particular topic (for me that was child protection), to develop an area of expertise which is so important in my teaching at Portobello Institute”.
+It allows you to delve further into a particular topic, for me that was child protection, to develop an area of expertise which is so important in my teaching at Portobello Institute," she said.

 European Commission (2019), Council Recommendation of 22 May 2019 on High-Quality Early Childhood Education and Care Systems.
 OJ C 189, 5.6.2019, p.
 6.

 Join our mailing list to receive the latest insights and exclusive content from your chosen department of interest